Jaden and Jesse AlfanoStJohn are said to have the Heart of a Giant.

 “We try to help the younger kids on the team feel more connected and engaged.
 It is intimidating being the young ones, so we try to help the other guys feel comfortable,” the brothers said.
 “We look to our past mishaps and things we could’ve done better, and try to steer the younger guys in the right direction.”

 In the first game of the season, a 55-0 shutout of Harborfields September 13, Jaden, a running back, moved the ball 212 yards on 14 carries and scored four touchdowns.
-Jesse, a linebacker and tight end who caught a 19-yard pass for a touchdown, also made five tackles and a sack.
+Jesse, a linebacker and tight end who caught a 19-yard pass for a touchdown, made five tackles and recorded a sack.

 Jesse said his football team is his second family, and thinks the award, which comes with a $1000 equipment grant for the six finalists’ high school football programs, and an additional $9000, trophy, and on-field award ceremony during a Giants home game in December for the grand prize winner, would mean a lot not just to him and his brother, but the entire community.